augmented-human-lab/.github/profile/README.md

-# Augmented Human Lab
-## Assistive Augmentation: extending the limits of our perceptual and cognitive capabilities
+# Assistive Augmentation: extending the limits of our perceptual and cognitive capabilities